Joe Henderson: Early career

 Henderson spent two years (1960–62) in the U.S. Army: first in Fort Benning, where he competed in an Army talent show and won first place, then in Fort Belvoir, where he was chosen for a world tour, with a show to entertain soldiers.
 While in Paris, he met Kenny Drew and Kenny Clarke.
 Then he was sent to Maryland to conclude his enlistment.
 In 1962, he was finally discharged and promptly moved to New York.
-He first met trumpeter Kenny Dorham, an invaluable guidance for him, at saxophonist Junior Cook's place.
-That very evening, they went to see Dexter Gordon playing at Birdland.
-Henderson was asked by Gordon himself to play something with his rhythm section; he happily accepted.
+He first met trumpeter Kenny Dorham, who provided invaluable guidance, at saxophonist Junior Cook's place.
+That evening, they went to hear Dexter Gordon at Birdland.
+Henderson was asked by Gordon to play something with his rhythm section and happily accepted.

 Although Henderson's earliest recordings were marked by a strong hard-bop influence, his playing encompassed not only the bebop tradition, but R&B, Latin and avant-garde as well.
 He soon joined Horace Silver's band, and provided a seminal solo on the jukebox hit "Song for My Father".
 After leaving Silver's band in 1966, Henderson resumed freelancing and also co-led a big band with Dorham.
 His arrangements for the band went unrecorded until the release of Joe Henderson Big Band (Verve) in 1996.